Back

 Myeong-dong market

-First one, and most visited because it was close to where I stayed, is the Myeong-dong market.
-It’s a popular tourist favourite, gathering big brands stores, many street food stalls, restaurants and the famous Korean cosmetics shops.
-All in one neighbourhood.
+The first one, and the one I most visited because it was close to where I stayed, is the Myeong-dong market.
+It's a popular tourist favourite, gathering big-brand stores, many street food stalls, restaurants, and famous Korean cosmetics shops — all in one neighbourhood.

-The area is busy all day long, but it’s after sunset that the crowds flow here.
-Doesn’t stay open all night, so if you feel a midnight craving like I did, you must look elsewhere.
+The area is busy all day long, but it's after sunset that the crowds flow here.
+It doesn't stay open all night, so if you feel a midnight craving like I did, you must look elsewhere.

 Namdaemun market